Bread05/Epicgamergaminggamergame/README.md

 OH NO! that was 8 hours ago that you sent this, have you made any progress with your operating system??
 Maybe you have a back-up somewhere on your hard drive?
 Perhaps you can restore from one of those old back-ups ?? i i have been trying to restore it from the backups for like the entire time now and i havent got any luck yet gonna contact microsoft now

+yea ummmm i think i just lost all of my data windows is dumb maybe i can use one of those data recovery tools